 Farm to Fridge

 This 12-minute documentary is a difficult watch.
 By demonstrating the almost unbelievable torture animals go through before they’re consumed and used by humans, Farm to Fridge eliminates the question of whether or not there’s a way to ethically use animals.

 The suffering on display here is unbearable, and even the most passionate of meat-eaters will truly think twice after watching this documentary.

 Meet Your Meat

 Using graphic imagery (warning!), the film shows how the current system of food production keeps animals constantly sick, mutilates them, and makes their lives absolutely torturous just so people can experience the short-term sensory pleasure while eating them.

-Viewers of this short will have to question what that animal went through before it ended up on their fork, and if they’re really okay with supporting a system that encourages these actions.
-It’s a tough watch, but it’s an important one.
+Viewers of this short film will have to question what the animal went through before it ended up on their fork, and if they’re really okay with supporting a system that encourages these actions.
+It’s a tough watch, but an important one.

 Half documentary, half fiction, this 16-minute short film looks at one of the many dangers meat production has brought upon the earth: antibiotic-resistant bacteria and disease.